gpodder/gpodder.github.io/User-Manual.md

 ### Reporting download problems

-If you have got problems with episode downloads, please follow the instructions on the page about [[Reporting download problems]].
+If you have got problems with episode downloads, please follow the instructions on the page about [[Reporting download bugs]].

 ### Time stretching (making playback slower or faster)